Call Us Today

 4. Road Reinforcement

 After efficiently burning your debris with an air curtain burner, you will be left with ash.
 Some people will bring their ash to a local dump.
-That requires finding one within a reasonable distance that doesn’t have a high dump fee, which would eat into your pocket.
-So how much ash will be left over after you use an air curtain destructor and what is a better use for it?
+That requires finding one within a reasonable distance that doesn’t have a high dump fee.
+Normally the amount of ash left over is very small, so this is often a viable solution.
+However, if someone would like to avoid spending money on dump fees, they can often get rid of the ash for free- or even make a little money.
+So how much ash will be left over after you use an air curtain destructor and what are other uses for it?

 How much ash is left after burning?